rfjakob/earlyoom/MANPAGE.md

 minutes, and press the reset button to quickly get back to what one was doing after running out of patience.

-**earlyoom** checks the amount of available memory and free swap 10 times a second.
-If both are below 10%, it will kill the largest process.
+**earlyoom** checks the amount of available memory and free swap up to 10 times a second (less often if there is a lot of free memory).
+If both are below 10%, it will kill the largest process (highest `oom_score`).
 The percentage value is configurable via command line arguments.

 If there is a failure when trying to kill a process, **earlyoom** sleeps for 1 second to limit log spam due to recurring errors.